+Along with the outstanding successes of the international program "Human Genome", the problem of the diversity of the human genome is also attracting more and more attention. genetic polymorphism.
+In recent years, the association of candidate gene polymorphism with viral hepatitis, features of the course of this disease and its complications has been actively studied [54,57].
 At the same time, particular importance is attached to the role of cytokine gene polymorphism - important participants in the immunopathogenesis of viral hepatitis, which determine the nature of the interaction of the pathogen and the macroorganism, affect the chronicity of HBV and HCV infections, and modify the rate of fibrogenesis in the liver.
-Thus, the functioning of the cytokine system is determined by several factors, primarily genetic factors, therefore, immunogenetic aspects determine the characteristics of the development and progression of viral hepatitis, including genetic ones.
+Thus, the functioning of the cytokine system is determine the characteristics of the development and progression of viral hepatitis, including genetic ones.
 The molecular basis of hereditary factors is SNP in the genes of various cytokines and their receptors, which can be localized in the coding or promoter part of the gene.
-At the same time, SNP in the regulatory part of a gene can affect the level of its expression, which leads to a change in the amount of its product - protein [5, 8].
+At the same time, SNP in the regulatory part of a gene can affect the level of its expression, which leads to a change in the amount of its product - protein [43, 45].
 Based on the study of gene polymorphism, it became possible with a high degree of probability to predict the predisposition to the development of viral hepatitis C and the state of resistance.
 The phenotype of the host is of decisive importance.
 Unlike viral hepatitis C, the progression of fibrosis in viral hepatitis B is significantly more correlated with the genotype of the virus, but the polymorphism of the host cytokine genes can determine the development of hepatocellular carcinoma.
-However, data on studies of genetic factors for the progression of chronic hepatitis B and C are often contradictory and largely depend on the patients' belonging to a particular ethnic population [66, 70].
+However, data on studies of genetic factors for the progression of chronic hepatitis B and C are often contradictory and largely depend on the patients' belonging to a particular ethnic population [37].

 When HCV and HBV infections interact with the immune system, both adaptive humoral reactions with the formation of virus-specific antibodies and T-cell reactions with the participation of cytokines are activated.
-In this case, the leading factor in the development of chronic viral hepatitis B and C is insufficient production of cytokines and / or a decrease in the sensitivity of viruses and body cells to them, which is possibly due to the influence of allelic variants of cytokine gene polymorphism [45, 49].
-The study of the distribution of allelic variants of the promoter regions of the genes of key immunoregulatory cytokines, as well as the degree of their association with the level of production of the corresponding protein products in patients with slow viral infections, seems to be relevant, since its results can serve as a basis for the development of criteria for predicting the course and outcomes of viral infection, as well as used to develop new methods of personalized immunocorrective therapy [23, 74].
+In this case, the leading factor in the development of chronic viral hepatitis B and C is insufficient production of cytokines and / or a decrease in the sensitivity of viruses and body cells to them, which may be due to the influence of allelic variants of cytokine gene polymorphism [50].
 Each gene of a cytokine and its receptor has up to 20 allelic variants, which differ mainly in their influence on the final level of cytokine production.
-Various combinations of allelic variants of cytokine genes can form both their balanced production, characteristic of two main groups of regulatory lymphocytes - Th1 and Th2, and unbalanced [34].
-In this case, an individual ensemble of allelic variants of cytokine genes can partly determine the nature of the inflammatory process, its course and outcomes [23, 7].
+Various combinations of allelic variants of cytokine genes can form both their balanced production, characteristic of two main groups of regulatory lymphocytes - Th1 and Th2, and unbalanced [49].
+At the same time, an individual ensemble of allelic variants of cytokine genes can partly determine the nature of the inflammatory process, its course and outcomes [48,52].